fabiogoma/test-kitchen/README.md

 base-centos-7  Vagrant  AnsiblePlaybook  Serverspec  Ssh        <Not Created>  <None>
 ```

 > **NOTICE:** Do not continue, you need to do a small change on .kitchen.yml.
 Check on line 5 the network bridge.
-Here I'm using my ethernet card attached to the network with internet access, replace **eno1** by whathever name your ethernet has.
+Here I'm using my ethernet card attached to the network with internet access, replace **eno1** by whathever name your ethernet might have.

 Everything seems good, let's create the virtual machines.
 ```bash